Katherine Jackson: The Jackson 5

 The Jackson 5 was founded in 1964 in Gary, Indiana.
-It included brothers Jackie, Tito, and Jermaine, with younger brothers Marlon and Michael joining soon after.
-The Jackson 5 performed in talent shows and clubs on the Chitlin' Circuit, then signed with Steeltown Records in 1967 and released two singles.
-The group was managed by Joe Jackson.
-In 1968, the group left Steeltown Records and signed with Motown and Berry Gordy, where they were the first group to debut with four consecutive number one hits on the Billboard Hot 100 with the songs "I Want You Back", "ABC", "The Love You Save", and "I'll Be There".
+The group included brothers Jackie, Tito, and Jermaine, with younger brothers Marlon and Michael joining soon after.
+They performed in talent shows and clubs on the Chitlin' Circuit, then signed with Steeltown Records in 1967 and released two singles.
+The group was managed by Joe.
+In 1968, they left Steeltown Records and signed with Motown and Berry Gordy, becoming the first group to debut with four consecutive number one hits on the Billboard Hot 100 with "I Want You Back", "ABC", "The Love You Save", and "I'll Be There".

-During the couple's early years in Gary, Indiana, Katherine sang together with Joe Jackson as he played guitar.
-Joe and his brother Luther also formed an R&B band, the Falcons, in the mid-1950s, for extra income.
-Joe had a boxing career, but later went on to work as a crane operator at East Chicago's Inland Steel Company to support the family.
-Katherine, a devout Jehovah's Witness, began to work part-time at Sears in Gary and played clarinet and piano on the side.
-She knew that her son Michael loved music and had rhythm from an early age; one day she saw him dancing to the rickety old Maytag washing machine.
-Another son, Tito, would sneak to play Joe's guitar while he was not home and one day broke a guitar string.
-After the guitar was fixed, Tito played for Joe.
-That sparked the forming of the family group that was named “The Jackson Brothers 5”, that later became the Jackson 5.
-While Joe led the rehearsals in the living room, Katherine designed and hand-sewed the stage outfits for the boys, and visited The Salvation Army for shoes.
-Jackson also spent time singing harmonies with the boys around the kitchen table.
+During the couple's early years in Gary, Indiana, Katherine sang with Joe while he played guitar.
+Joe and his brother Luther formed an R&B band, the Falcons, in the mid-1950s to earn extra income.
+Joe also pursued a boxing career before working as a crane operator at East Chicago's Inland Steel Company to support the family.
+Katherine, a devout Jehovah's Witness, worked part-time at Sears in Gary and played clarinet, cello, and piano.
+She recognized Michael's musical ability early on, recalling that she once saw him dancing to the rhythm of their old Maytag washing machine.
+Another son, Tito, secretly played Joe's guitar when Joe was not home and eventually broke a string.
+After the guitar was repaired, Tito played for Joe, which helped spark the formation of the family group initially called "The Jackson Brothers 5", later renamed the Jackson 5.

+While Joe led the rehearsals in the living room, Katherine designed and hand‑sewed the boys' stage outfits and visited The Salvation Army for shoes.
+She also sang harmonies with her sons around the kitchen table.
 Jackson served as the family's backbone.